vmperrone/Benchmarking-Quantum-Groundstate-Solvers/README.md

 Each method outputs a convergence plot of the groundstate energy calculated in each iteration of the respective algorithm as well as a dictonary containing the method used, the associated method parameters, the groundstate energy found and the running time.

 #### Benchmarking Results
+Some prelimnary results are shown in the table below:

 ![Alt text](https://github.com/kkhendry/Benchmarking-Quantum-Groundstate-Solvers/blob/master/main/img/Results.PNG?raw=true "Title")

 #### Other Relevant Repos